Why You Need to Try Protein Balance!

 Protein Balance is somewhat unique, given it has the potential to assist two very diverse age demographics – growing teenagers, and people as they age.

-Protein is a macronutrient needed for growth and to keep muscles healthy.
-Young people need an adequate level of protein in their diet to support their development.
-It’s great for growth and muscle recovery, but it also can assist people needing a bit of extra support as they age.
+Protein is great for growth and muscle recovery, but it also can assist people needing a bit of extra support as they age.
 Protein in the body is found in muscle, with research suggesting protein requirements may be higher in older people, given muscle mass is proven to decrease with age and too little protein is linked to further muscle loss and potential malnutrition.

 Protein Balance contains Whey Protein Concentrate (WPC).

 Making it even better for gut health, Protein Balance has an added lactase enzyme, helping aid digestion and breaking down lactose, making it easier for people with a lactose intolerance to enjoy.
+This means that it's a great protein powder for teenagers as it is able to fit easily into different diets.

 Cocoa, alongside natural flavour and natural sweetener, give Protein Balance its great choc malt flavour, with no added sugar.
 Our special sweetener blend provides a sweet taste similar to sugar with zero bitterness, unlike conventional natural sweeteners.